supremeking23/upwork-clone-two/README.md

 ## Tech

-Solar System View uses a number of technology to work properly:
+Upwork Clone uses a number of technology to work properly:

 * HTML5
 * CSS3